-The category of fixed income securities which are not convertible or exchangeable for common stock includes preferred stocks, bonds, debentures, notes, assetand mortgage- backed securities, and money market instruments such as commercial paper and bankers acceptances.
+The category of fixed income securities which are not convertible or exchangeable for common stock includes preferred stocks, bonds, debentures, notes, asset- and mortgage- backed securities, and money market instruments such as commercial paper and bankers acceptances.
 These investments involve interest rate risk and credit risk.
 A decrease in interest rates will generally result in an increase in the investment value of such securities, while increases in interest rates will generally result in a decline in its investment value.
 This effect is generally more pronounced for fixed rate securities than for securities whose income rate is periodically reset.
 It is also possible that the issuer of a security will not be able to make interest and principal payments when due.
 There is also no minimum credit rating for these securities in which each of the Funds may invest.
-Recently, central banks such as the Federal Reserve Bank have been raising interest rates to combat the rate of inflation.
-There is a risk that additional increases in interest rates or a prolonged period of rising interest rates may cause the economy to enter a recession.
+There is a risk that heightened interest rates may cause the economy to enter a recession.
 During an economic downturn or a sustained period of rising interest rates, highly leveraged issuers of lower quality securities may experience financial stress and may not have sufficient revenues to meet their interest payment obligations.
 An issuer's ability to service its debt obligations may also be adversely affected by specific corporate developments, its inability to meet specific projected business forecasts, or the unavailability of additional financing.